haifaarouri/Student-management/README.md

 # Student-management
-Student management is web application craeted wit Laravel Framework
+Student management is web application craeted with Laravel Framework